Economics to trump politics in Turkey's rift with Iran

 Ankara supports the Syrian opposition, but denies accusations that it has secretly armed extremist groups.

-The tensions with Iran further illustrate how far the ruling AK Party has strayed from the “zero problems with the neighbours” mantra that once defined its policy ambitions.
+The tensions with Iran further illustrate how far the ruling AK Party has strayed from the “zero problems with the neighbors” mantra that once defined its policy ambitions.

 Erdogan and Prime Minister Ahmet Davutoglu’s vision of a Middle East with political Islam, the Muslim Brotherhood and Turkey at its heart has left it isolated.